Skip to content ↓

 breaks and lunchtime.
 If, for medical reasons, medicine has to be taken at other time during the day, arrangements will be made for the medicine to be administered at other prescribed times.
 Students will be told where their prescribed medication is kept and who will administer it.

-Office Manager Collette Allen and Assistant Vice Principal & SENCo Nicola Griffith should be informed of any prescription medication brought into the Academy at any time and must follow the administration of prescribed medicines procedure.
+Office Manager Collette Allen and Associate Assistant Vice Principal & SENCo Amy Clarke should be informed of any prescription medication brought into the Academy at any time and must follow the administration of prescribed medicines procedure.

 Information regarding any prescribed medication should be made available to the staff delegated to oversee administration of medication and the First Aid team if necessary.